sophieboyle1/Emerging-Technologies-Assessment/README.md

 #### How It Works

 #### Predicting Characters:
-I start the text generating process with "TH" and work my way up from there.
+I start the text-generating process with "TH" and work my way up from there.
 The code looks for trigrams in the model that begin with the string's final two characters for every new character.
 More frequent patterns in the original text have a higher chance of being selected as the following character because it is determined by the trigram frequency.
 As a result, the created text has a natural flow that mimics typical English letter pairings.